 During the term of this offering, we do not intend to list our shares on a securities exchange, and we do not expect there to be a public market for our shares.
 As a result, if you purchase shares of our common stock, your ability to sell your shares will be limited.
-Subject to the discretion of our

-Our board of directors, we conduct has authorized us to commence a share repurchase program pursuant to which we intend to conduct quarterly share repurchasestander offers to allow our stockholders to sell their shares back to us.
-We intend to conduct the repurchases on the date that we hold the firstTender offers will be conducted in accordance with Rule 13e-4 under the Exchange Act, and we expect the closing date of the month in January, April, July and October, or on such other date and time as determined by our board of directors and disclosed to our stockholders through any means reasonably designed to inform them thereof, each such date, the Repurchase Date.
-The repurchase price per share to be paid by us to the stockholder will be cach tender offer to be on or about the last days of March, June, September and December, subject to weekends and holidays.
-Tender offers will be made at a price per share equal to the net asset value per share, as determined by us within 48 hours prior to the initial disseminationcommencement of the specific repurchaseapplicable tender offer, or the Commencement Date.
+Our board of directors, we conduct has authorized us to commence a share repurchase program pursuant to which we intend to conduct quarterly share repurchasestender offers to allow our stockholders to sell their shares back to us.
+We intend to conduct the repurchases on the date that we hold the first Tender offers will be conducted in accordance with Rule 13e-4 under the Exchange Act, and we expect the closing date of the month in January, April, July and Oetober, or on such other date and time as determined by our board of directors and disclosed to our stockholders through any means reasonably designed to inform them thereof, each such date, the Repurchase Date.
+The repurchase price per share to be paid by us to the stockholder will be each tender offer to be on or about the last days of March.
+June, September and December, subject to weekends and holidays.
+Tender offers will be made at a price per share equal to the net asset value per share, as determined by us within 48 hours prior to the initial dissemination commencement of the specific repurchase applicable tender offer, or the Commencement Date.
 Our share repurchase program includes numerous restrictions that limit your ability to sell your shares.

 Unless our board of directors determines otherwise, we will limit the number of shares to be repurchased we repurchase (i) duringin any calendar year to the number of shares we can repurchase with the proceeds we receive from the sale of shares of our common stock under our distribution reinvestment plan during the trailing four quarters and (ii) in any calendar quarter to 2.5% of the weighted average number of shares of common stock outstanding during the trailing four quarters.
 We will repurchase shares under this provision of our charter on a pro rata basis in the event that we cannot satisfy all repurchase requests made by our stockholders because of any of the limitation described above.
-TheSee "Distribution Reinvestment Plan."
+The See "Distribution Reinvestment Plan."
 At the sole discretion of our board of directors, we may also use cash on hand, cash available from borrowings and cash from liquidation of investments to repurchase shares.
-Under our share repurchase program, you may tender all of the shares of our common stock hat you own.
+Under our share repurchase program, you may tender all of the shares of our common stock that you own.
 There is no repurchase priority for a stockholder under the circumstances of death or disability of such stockholder.

 To the extent the number of shares of our common stock tendered to us exceeds the number of shares we have offered to repurchase in any particular tender offer, we will repurchase shares on a pro rata basis.
 Moreover, we will have no obligation to repurchase shares if the repurchase would violate the 1940 Act, or restrictions imposed by Maryland law, which prohibits distributions that would cause a corporation to fail to meet statutory tests of solvency.
-The foregoing limitations and restrictions relating to our share repurchase may prevent us from accommodating all repurchase made in any quarter.
-Our sharever, the foregoing is not share repurchase made in any quarter.
-Our sharever, the foregoing is not sharever and the shareve the effect of such repurchases on our qualification as a RIC (including the consequences of any necessary asset sales);
+The foregoing limitations and restrictions relating to our share repurchase program may prevent us from accommodating all repurchase requests made in any quarter.
+Our shareyear.